aws/karpenter-provider-aws/website/content/en/docs/faqs.md

 Yes.
 The Kubernetes Eviction API will not delete pods that violate a [Pod Disruption Budget (PDB)](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).
 It also disallows eviction of any pod covered by multiple PDBs, so most users will want to avoid overlapping selectors.
 See [this](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets) for more.
 ### Does Karpenter support scale to zero?
 Yes.
 Provisioners start at zero and launch or terminate nodes as necessary.
 We recommend that customers maintain a small amount of static capacity to bootstrap system controllers or run Karpenter outside of their cluster.
-## Compatibility
-### Which Kubernetes versions does Karpenter support?
-Karpenter releases on a similar cadence to upstream Kubernetes releases.
-Currently, Karpenter is compatible with all Kubernetes versions greater than v1.16.
-However, this may change in the future as Karpenter takes dependencies on new Kubernetes features.
-### Can I use Karpenter alongside another node management solution?
-Provisioners are designed to work alongside static capacity management solutions like EKS Managed Node Groups and EC2 Auto Scaling Groups.
-Some customers may choose to (1) manage the entirety of their capacity using Provisioner, others may prefer (2) a mixed model with both dynamic and statically managed capacity, some may prefer (3) a fully static approach.
-We anticipate that most customers will fall into bucket (2) in the short term, and (1) in the long term.
-### Can I use Karpenter with the Kubernetes Cluster Autoscaler?
-Yes, with side effects.
-Karpenter is a Cluster Autoscaler replacement.
-Both systems scale up nodes in response to unschedulable pods.
-If configured together, both systems will race to launch new instances for these pods.
-Since Provisioners make binding decisions, Karpenter will typically win the scheduling race.
-In this case, the Cluster Autoscaler will eventually scale down the unnecessary capacity.
-If the Cluster Autoscaler is configured with Node Groups that have constraints that aren’t supported by any Provisioner, its behavior will continue unimpeded.